Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

         mode: "active"
     ```

-2. Don't forget to specify OpenSearch DNS name in `opensearch.tls.subjectAlternativeName.additionalDnsNames` parameter.
-For example, for `northamerica` region the following parameter should be specified:
+2. Do not forget to specify the OpenSearch DNS name in the `opensearch.tls.subjectAlternativeName.additionalDnsNames` parameter.
+For example, for `northamerica` region, the following parameter should be specified.

    ```
    opensearch: